We arrived yesterday afternoon in Beijing. Today, we’re going to visit the Forbidden City and Tiananmen Square.

 We had street food yesterday, and no one got sick!
 The chicken satay was great (and cheap at $2 RMB)!, and we’re looking forward to eating more from the street vendors.

-3 thoughts on “Forbidden City and Tiananmen Square
+3 responses to “Forbidden City and Tiananmen Square”

 if you’re doing street food, be sure to have breakfast on the street.
 The carts are only around until about 9:00am and make this pancake-ommelette with hoisin sauce thing for about 25 cents.
 Or go for the many types of steaming hot mantou for pennies!